viresh-ratnakar/exolve/README.md

   lines of text, adding scrollbars if needed.

 ## Saving state
 The software automatically saves state.
-It does so in a cookie, using the id specified in the exolve-id section as the key.
-The saved puzzle state is retained for 90 days after the last change.
+It does so in the URL (after the #) and also in a cookie, using the id specified in the exolve-id section as the key.
+The cookie is retained for 90 days after the last change.

-If an html file containing an exolve puzzle has been direcly loaded into Chrome from the local computer (i.e., using a file://...
-URL), then Chrome does not save cookies.
-Exolve then saves state in the URL itself, by appending the state after a "#".

-You can also copy a URL that includes the current state (appended after a "#") using the link provided under the puzzle (if you are worried about deleting the cookie-based state accidentally).
+Because of limits on cookie size and number of cookies, the state for some grid that was saved in a cookie may disappear if the solver opens lots of other grids from the same site, Such sites should encourage solvers to save o bookmark the URL (which also has the state) and/or implement server-side state saving.

 ## Frequently Asked Questions